Ruth Goodman: Television

+Audio

 Personal life

-She lives in Buckinghamshire and is married to Tudor reenactor and musician Mark Goodman (who participated in one episode of Tudor Monastery Farm).
-Their two daughters, Eve and Catherine have made appearances with their mother on television.
+She lives in Buckinghamshire and is married to Tudor re-enactor and musician Mark Goodman, who participated in one episode of Tudor Monastery Farm.
+Their daughter Eve works on historic clothing and fashions and has appeared on television, sometimes alongside her mother.

-Goodman was awarded an honorary degree in 2012 by Bishop Grosseteste University College, Lincoln, for her contribution to history education.
+Goodman was awarded an honorary degree in 2012 by Bishop Grosseteste University, Lincoln, for her contribution to history education.

-Goodman, for a period of three months, followed a Tudor body cleansing regime, no one complained or noticed a smell.
+As a result of her social history research, she has stopped using detergents in her washing machine, never eats factory farmed food and sometimes cooks on an open wood fire.
+For a period of three months she followed a Tudor body cleansing regime, and no-one complained or noticed a smell.